 Thus I have found that contemplative practice and social engagement are both strengthened by the spiritual worldview, and in turn this worldview is fed and informed by these two practices.
 If I am ever going to successfully overcome my selfish tendencies of mind, I am going to need the full force of the spiritual life to do so.
 And until I do, I am just another cog in the wheel of our exploitative dominant culture.

-I also offer similar workshops and other mindfulness trainings to activists, social workers, and others who are doing the much-needed work of easing suffering and transforming society.
-This can take the form of workplace mindfulness, deep listening, or my most recent offering- Dharma and Love: a night of kirtan exploring the central themes of the Bhagavad Gita and how to deeply engage with a world in crisis.
+I offer workshops and mindfulness trainings to activists, social workers, and others who are doing the much-needed work of easing suffering and transforming society.
+This can take the form of workplace mindfulness workshops such as Deep Listening or Crisis as Meditation, or themed kirtan events such as- Dharma and Love: a night of kirtan exploring the central themes of the Bhagavad Gita and how to deeply engage with a world in crisis.

-This is not self-help, and its not a distraction from the unbearable atrocity that exists in this world.
-Its a way to face atrocity head on, a way to bear the unbearable, and a way to gain the energy, courage and compassion necessary to continue this sacred work.
+This is not self-help, and its not a distraction from the unbearable suffering of the world.
+Its a way to face atrocity head on, bear the unbearable, and gain the energy, courage and compassion necessary to continue this sacred work.